Places of worship should be safe havens to lay your troubles down and embrace your faith. But what if that safe place turns into a setting for abuse?

 People often turn to religion to gain a sense of community and connection, of belonging to something greater.
 What if that sense of comfort and connection is shattered by abusive sexual acts?
 What if your role as a believer turns into the role of a survivor at the hands of clergy members?

 Religious sexual abuse takes advantage of a person’s faith and threatens their relationship to their community of support.
 Because churches are institutions that work to maintain their hierarchy, reports of abuse are often disregarded or covered up.
-When that happens, predators are able to hide within the halls of your church, endangering other innocent worshippers.
+When that happens, predators are able to hide within the halls of your church, endangering other innocent worshipers.

 Read on for more information about religious and church-related sexual abuse, and your rights as a survivor.